MellyFinnese/AI-BOM-Inspector/README.md

 ![AI-BOM Inspector CI](https://img.shields.io/badge/AI--BOM%20Inspector-Scan%20your%20AI%20stack%20in%20CI-blue)

 Offline-first SBOM + AI supply-chain risk and license scanner.
 Privacy posture: default is `--offline` (no network calls) unless you opt into `--online`.
+Local-first; optional enrichment (OSV/HF/Shadow-UEFI) can be enabled explicitly.
+Fully offline supported.
 The "AI" is transparent rules + heuristics with an optional summarizer hook that is stubbed/disabled until you wire in your own LLM.

 ## Architecture at a glance